Cyral/MonoForce/README.md

-Neoforce
+Monoforce
 ========

-An up to date, improved version of NeoforceControls by WillHuxtable and Myself
+An up to date, improved version of NeoforceControls by @WillHuxtable and Myself